 - Utilities – a larger space requires more energy to heat and cool.
 According to the Department of Energy, a family in the United States already spends about $2,000.00 per year in energy costs.

 - Maintenance and repairs – a basic rule of thumb is to expect to spend 1% of your home cost each year for repairs and maintenance, which includes roofing, lawn care, and cleaning.

 If you are considering an upgrade, note the operating and maintenance budget changes that accompany the purchase.
-When it is time to purchase your dream home, contact our office for high quality representation throughout the process.
+When it is time to purchase your dream home, contact the Offices of Edward P. Graham for high quality representation throughout the process.